 Loan or Debt – for this, we use last years’ closing balance, as well as inputs from the cash budget.
 The adjustment we make is – Last Years’ Closing Balance plus New Loan less Repayments.

-Accumulated Depreciation – for this, we use last years’ closing balance of accumulated depreciation, as well as overhead budget.
+Accumulated Depreciation – for this, we use last years’ closing balance of accumulated depreciation, as well as the overhead budget.
 The adjustment we make is – Last Years’ Closing Balance plus New Depreciation.

-Paid-in-Capital – for this, we use last years’ closing balance of paid-in-capital, as well as cash budget.
+Paid-in-Capital – for this, we use last years’ closing balance of paid-in-capital, as well as the cash budget.
 The adjustment we make is – Last Years’ Closing Balance plus Additional Paid-in-Capital.

 Retained Earnings – for this, we use last years’ closing balance of retained earnings, as well as cash budget and budgeted income statement.
-The adjustment we make is – Last Years’ Closing Balance plus Estimate of Profit less Estimate of Dividend Paid.
+The adjustment we make is – Last Years’ Closing Balance plus Estimate of Profit less the Estimate of Dividend Paid.

 General Reserve – for this, we make an adjustment to last years’ closing balance of general reserve for any change in the law regarding reserve requirements.